 QBE is one of the world's largest insurance and reinsurance companies, with operations in all the major insurance markets.
-Formed in Australia in 1886, QBE employs over 12,000 people in 31 countries, with significant operations in Australia, Europe, North America and Asia Pacific.
+Formed in Australia in 1886, QBE employs more than 11,700 people and carries on insurance activities in 27 countries, with operations in Australia, Europe, North America, Asia and the Pacific.
 QBE's captive reinsurers, Equator Re and QBE Blue Ocean, provide reinsurance protection to our divisions in conjunction with the Group's external reinsurance programs.